November 14, 2025

 These AI systems can take orders quickly and correctly, reducing wait times and making customers happier.

-Experts warn that AI could lead to significant job losses in the restaurant industry.
+Experts warn that AI could lead to large job losses in the restaurant industry.
 Estimates range from 10% to 80% of restaurant jobs being at risk due to automation.

 Studies and experts have predicted different levels of job displacement: